 How to Use the Super Green Veggie Powder

 To use your veggie powder, simply scoop a tablespoon into your scrambled eggs.
 Toss potatoes or beats with a bit of good quality fat and a spoonful or two of the powder and roast them.
 Whisk it into soups and stews, along with some homemade bouillon.
 And green smoothie zealots, might enjoy a bit blended up with their kefir, greens and coconut oil.

 A super easy way to preserve the glut of summer greens and vegetables, super green veggie powder is also loaded with vitamins.
 This recipe requires a dehydrator (Click here for sources.)

 - 16 bunches greens (kale, Swiss chard, arugula, turnip, beet, collards, etc)

 - 1 medium yellow onion (peeled and sliced thin)

 - 2 medium bell peppers (seeded and sliced thin)

 - 1 bunch celery leaves

-- Place vegetables in a single layer on your dehydrators trays.
+- Place vegetables in a single layer on your dehydrator's trays (Find a dehydrator here).
 Dry at 125 F for 12 to 18 hours or until vegetables become crisp.

-- Working in batches, transfer dried vegetables to your food processor and pulse until they break down into a fine powder.
+- Working in batches, transfer dried vegetables to your food processor (this is the food processor I use), and pulse until they break down into a fine powder.
 Spoon into a mason jar, close tightly and store at room temperature for up to 6 months without losing potency.